Felipinski/ShaderSlide/README.md

 ## Vertex displacement

 In the vertex shader, we can change object's vertices position to create some different effects.
+As the vertices are manipulated in the GPU, this changes DOESN'T affect the collisions.

-In this project I've implemented 3 methods.
+In this project I've implemented 3 methods:

 ### Vertex displacement with map
 This approach let you map a texture into a object in the vertex shader, then you can change each vertex based on the texture color mapped into them.
 You can also scroll the texture to animate this displacement.